-This current study highlights the role of technology in L2 learning and contributes to broadening our understanding and consideration of motivational perceptions and serious engagement in MALL.
-The results can help L2 researchers extend gamification research to other aspects of L2 learning.
-The above findings can also have implications for L2 teachers.
-Based on the findings, pedagogical games can offer advantages in L2 classes.
+pedagogical games can offer advantages in L2 classes.
 L2 teachers can use games such as the one used in the present study as a supplement to other instructional materials in their L2 pronunciation programs.
 The results suggest that teachers can integrate the game with other audio and visual instructional materials to develop L2 pronunciation.
-In this way, they can support their students' active participation in the process of learning pronunciation in the target language in the Additionally, game-based classroom. instruction can stimulate L2 learners to enjoy the demanding pronunciation tasks process learning in the of L2 pronunciation.
+In this way, they can support their students' active participation in the process of learning pronunciation in the target language in the classroom.
+Additionally, game-based instruction can stimulate L2 learners to enjoy the demanding pronunciation tasks in the process of learning L2 pronunciation.
 The findings imply that L2 teachers can employ gameplay to make their students experience a more pleasant and entertaining atmosphere in the L2 classroom.
 It is thus recommended that curriculum developers, materials writers, and course designers pay attention to the role of gameplay, game-like activities, and mobile-based activities in L2 teaching/learning and developing corresponding materials and curriculums.

 Like many other studies, this study is not free from limitations.
 Sampling size is the first limitation.
 The number of participants was not large in order to make strong generalizations to the population of EFL learners.
 The second limitation is the level of the EFL learners which makes the generalizability to the other learners at a different proficiency level difficult.
 Furthermore, no randomization was possible in the study and the participants were from intact classes; this issue might also limit the generalizability of the data.
 Third, the study was implemented with a limited number of sessions.
 The length of the course may affect the findings.
 Thus, the results need to be interpreted cautiously.
 Finally, this study focused on the segmental aspect of pronunciation.
-Future researchers can validate the above findings by examining the role of gamebased instruction with regard to different aspects of L2 pronunciation, utilizing different mobile applications over a long period of time and with learners at different L2 proficiency levels.
+Future researchers can validate the above findings by examining the role of game-based instruction with regard to different aspects of L2 pronunciation, utilizing different mobile applications over a long period of time and with learners at different L2 proficiency levels.